DUIKER

 Blue Duiker hunting is best done with a shotgun.
 While any rifle calibre would do, a hunter’s speed and accuracy are essential.
 It is customary to aim for the shoulder or the area immediately behind it when hunting, but when taking aim at a Blue Duiker, you may have to make do with a hit anywhere, which can impact the skin and taxidermy.

-The Blue Duiker Taxidermy process and methods
+The Duiker taxidermy process and method

-Taking care of your Blue Duiker trophy
+Taking care of your Duiker trophy

-How much does a Blue Duiker trophy cost?
+How much does a Duiker trophy cost?

 The pricing of any trophy is subject to the costing stipulated per taxidermy order, quantity of trophies and preferred mounting options, along with additional requirements.
-Should you wish to receive a quotation prior to the hunt, the taxidermist can generate such for you.

-How long does a Blue Duiker trophy take?
+How long does a Duiker trophy take?

 The time it takes a taxidermist to mount an animal might range from days to weeks, and possibly several months, depending on the quantity of trophies per taxidermy order, the display preferences, and volumes of client trophies to be produced, simultaneously, per production schedule.